-When you apply, the College of Charleston admissions committee looks at many things in your application, including your academic preparation, GPA, rank in class, SAT/ACT scores, talents and leadership qualifications.
-We want you to do well here, so we will review your high school curriculum, GPA, rank and test scores first.
+When you apply, the College of Charleston admissions committee looks at many things in your application, including your academic preparation, GPA, SAT/ACT scores, talents and leadership qualifications.
 Leadership, extra-curricular activities and other achievements are important, but are of secondary importance in our decision-making process.

-- Consistent academic achievement in the A/B range
+- had consistent academic achievement in the A/B range.

 HIGH SCHOOL COURSE CURRICULUM

 To be well prepared for the challenging academics at the College of Charleston, freshman applicants should take a rigorous program in a variety of subjects.
 The following curriculum shows the best preparation for your enrollment at the College of Charleston.
 This curriculum will also ensure that South Carolina students meet the requirements from the SC Commission on Higher Education for entry into S.C. four-year colleges.
 The College of Charleston admissions committee can consider applicants who have not taken all of these courses.
 If you haven’t taken all of these courses, we encourage you to submit a statement and relevant documentation from your counselor or principal that explains why.

 |English||4 units, including one unit of English literature and one unit of American literature.
 Two units should have strong grammar and composition components.|

 |Mathematics||4 units, including Algebra I and II, and geometry.
 Fourth higher-level math selected from among Algebra III/Trigonometry, pre-calculus, calculus, statistics, discrete mathematics, or a capstone math course.|

 |Laboratory Science||3 units (4 recommended).
 Two of the units must be in biology, chemistry or physics.
 The third unit may be from the same field as one of the first two units (biology, chemistry, or physics) or from any laboratory science for which biology and/or chemistry is a prerequisite.|